 Instructions

-- Rinse 2 cups of sushi rice under cold water until the water runs clear.
-Cook the rice according to the package instructions.
-Once cooked, let it cool slightly and season with a pinch of salt and rice wine vinegar.
+- Rinse the sushi rice under cold water until the water runs clear, then cook it according to the package instructions or in a rice cooker.
+Once cooked, let it rest for a few minutes, then gently season with rice wine vinegar and a pinch of salt.
+Fluff and set aside.

-- Preheat the oven to 400°F (200°C).
-Cut salmon fillets into one-inch cubes.
-Place the salmon fillet cubes on a baking sheet lined with parchment paper.
-Brush each piece generously with Japanese barbecue sauce.
+- Preheat the oven to 400ยฐF.
+Cut the salmon fillets into bite-sized cubes and arrange them in a single layer on a baking sheet lined with parchment paper.
+Brush the salmon generously with Japanese barbecue sauce.

-- Bake for 10-12 minutes, or until the salmon is cooked through and flakes easily with a fork.
+- Bake the salmon for 10-12 minutes, until it is cooked through and flakes easily with a fork.
+Remove from the oven and set aside.

-- Divide the cooked sushi rice among four bowls.
-Arrange the cucumber, edamame, carrot sticks, mini avocado slices, and radishes on top of the rice in each bowl.
-Place a salmon fillet in the center of each bowl.
+- Divide the cooked rice evenly among four bowls.
+Arrange the cucumber, edamame, carrots, avocado slices, and radishes over the rice.
+Spoon the glazed salmon evenly over each bowl.

-- Sprinkle the green onions, white and black sesame seeds over the top.
-Serve each bowl with a wedge of lime on the side.
+- Finish by sprinkling each bowl with green onions and white and black sesame seeds.
+Serve with a lime wedge on the side.

 Notes